-Goal: Continue to implement the Veterans Administration Supportive Housing (VASH) vouchers, project-base VASH vouchers as necessary to support the development of supportive rental housing for disabled veterans and apply for additional vouchers as needed.
-12/31/2012 Status: The Housing Authority applied for and received an additional 25 VASH vouchers for a total of 155.
-To-date, 125 vouchers are under contract.
+Goal: Continue to implement the VA supportive housing (VASH) vouchers, project-based VASH vouchers as necessary to support the development of supportive rental housing for disabled veterans.
+12/31/2013

+Status: The program received an additional 30 VASH vouchers in August 2013 for a total of 185.
+There are currently 138 VASH clients under contract.